the40san/packerman/README.md

 Ruby DSL for Packer by HashiCorp.

 # Usage

-Packerman is converter ruby DSL to Packer template.
+Packerman is converter ruby DSL to Packer template.<br>
 Currently, Packerman is supporting these template structures.

 ## Builders